laxmiverve/django-crm/README.md

 ## Create a Django Project

-- `django-admin startproject < project_name >` -> To create a project in django . in my case my project name is myProject
+- `django-admin startproject < project_name >` -> To create a project in django . in my case my project name is django-crm
 - `python manage.py runserver` -> To run the Django project
 - `python manage.py runserver < port_number >` -> To run on a specific port.
 By default django run on port 8000.
 - `python manage.py startapp < app_name >` -> To create an app.
 In a Django project you can create multiple app.